lcdm-uiuc/cs199-sp17/Labs/Lab4/README.md

 Be sure to include the `--master` flag, or else your code will only run locally, and you won't get the benefits of the cluster's parallelism.

+### Interactive Shell

+While `spark-submit` is the way we'll be endorsing to run PySpark jobs, there is an option to run jobs in an interactive shell.
+Use the `pyspark` command to load into the PySpark interactive shell.
+You can use many of the same options listed above to tweak `pyspark` settings, such as `--num-executors` and `--master`.

+Note: If you start up the normal `python` interpreter, you probably won't be able to use any of the PySpark features.

 ### Helpful Hints

 * You'll find the [PySpark documentation](https://spark.apache.org/docs/2.0.0/api/python/pyspark.html#pyspark.RDD) (especially the section on RDDs) very useful.